zMarkitos/zMOptimization_2026/Optimization_English.md

         scaffolding: 600
 ```

-Common and valueless items despawn faster, reducing entities on the ground.
+Common and worthless items despawn faster, reducing entities on the ground.
 An efficient alternative to cleanup plugins.

 </details>